Planning a family vacation? Let’s talk about the SlumberPod and SlumberPod alternatives that will help everyone sleep better on the road!

 It’s truly one of the best ways to make your baby’s room dark.

-It’s also a great way to give your baby their own space while room sharing in a hotel or at grandma’s house.
+This is also a great way to give your baby their own space while room sharing in a hotel or at grandma’s house.

 It’s bottomless and has a front panel with a zipper opening so you can place baby in it and easily peek on them.